Comparing Medicare Supplement (Medigap) Plan F and High-Deductible Plan F

 What are the costs for the high-deductible Plan F?

 Costs for the high-deductible Plan F may also include monthly premiums, which are usually lower than the premiums for the standard plan because of the higher deductible amount.
 If you choose this option, you’ll need to pay for all out-of-pocket Original Medicare costs until you reach a designated amount ($2,180 in 2016), before your policy pays anything.

 You may be able to find other Medigap plans with lower premiums than Plan F. But if you see your doctor frequently, need many health-care services, or face high out-of-pocket costs, Plan F generally gives you the most help with Original Medicare costs.

 Remember that Medicare Supplement insurance pricing can vary by company, and you may wish to consider all the available options in your area to find the right price point.
 A good time to enroll is during the Medicare Supplement Open Enrollment Period, which is a six-month period that starts automatically when you are 65 or older and have Part B. During this period, Medigap insurance companies can’t turn you down for coverage – even if you have pre-existing conditions or health problems.
 After this period is over, it may be harder for you to enroll in a Medicare Supplement plan or switch plans if you have health problems.

 Do you have questions about the Medicare Supplement Plan F or other Medigap plan options?
 I can share more with you about the availability of Medigap Plan F or other Medigap plans in your area.
 Please schedule a phone consultation with me or request more information via email using the links below.
 You can also browse plan options using the Find Plans or Compare Plans buttons on this page.
-If you’d like help quickly, please call us and speak to one of our licensed insurance agents.
 To learn more about me, click “View profile” below.